rasadov/ToDoApp/README.md

     ```

 2.  **Environment Variables:**
-    Create a `.env` file in the project src directory.
+    Create a `.env` file in the project's `src` directory (e.g., `ToDoApp/src/.env`).
 This file stores sensitive configuration and settings.
-Copy the example below and replace the placeholder values with your actual configuration.
+Your application will use these variables to construct the database connection string and for other configurations.
+Copy the example below and replace placeholder values as needed.

     ```dotenv
-    # Database Connection
-    DATABASE_URL=postgresql+asyncpg://user:password@db:5432/mydatabase

     # JWT Settings
     SECRET_KEY=your_super_secret_key_for_jwt_signing # CHANGE THIS!
 Use a strong, random key ALGORITHM=HS256 # Algorithm for JWT signing